Kabuki syndrome (Niikawa-Kuroki syndrome) is a rare polydysplasia that is thought to be more common in Japan.

 It usually pre...

 Kilovoltage peak (kVp) is the peak voltage applied to the X-ray tube.
 It determines the highest energy of X-ray photon.
-It is responsible for acceleration of electrons from cathode to anode.
+It is responsible for the acceleration of electrons from the cathode to the anode.
 It also determines tube current in space charge region.